-The most commonly performed major surgery in North America, coronary bypass surgery takes a piece of vein from the leg or chest and uses it to replace part of a heart artery that has been blocked or narrowed.
+The most commonly performed major surgery in North America, heart bypass or coronary bypass surgery takes a piece of vein from the leg or chest and uses it to replace part of a heart artery that has been blocked or narrowed.
 The surgeon may need to perform a single, double, triple, quadruple or quintuple bypass.
 This simply refers to the number of coronary arteries bypassed (partly replaced) during the surgery.
 Note that having a greater number of bypasses does not imply a person is more sick, nor does a lesser number mean the person is more healthy.

-Why do I need coronary bypass surgery?
+Why do I need heart bypass surgery?

 If your doctor has diagnosed you with coronary artery disease, and your disease has not be controlled by medication or lifestyle changes, and an angioplasty is not possible (or it succeeded but the artery has narrowed again), you may be a good candidate for coronary bypass surgery.

 Coronary artery disease occurs when the blood vessels that supply your heart become narrowed or blocked by fatty deposits known as plaque.
 This plaque narrows the arteries – and sometimes even blocks them – making it difficult for the blood to get through.